canonical/turtlebot3c-snap/turtlebot3c-bringup-snap/README.md

 upload the robot model to the rosparam server and publishes the robot tf tree.
 In other words, the robot is simply ready to be used at boot.

-In case the simulation is used, it only starts the `robot_state_publisher` since the robot is meant to be spawned by the simulation.
+This snap is meant to run on the Turtlebot3 robot.

 - See the [Turtlebot3 website](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
 - See the [turtlebot3c repo](https://github.com/canonical/turtlebot3c).